Be kind to your future self. If you feel stuck, the best thing you can possibly do for future “you” is to make time to reinvent present “you.”

 Don’t underestimate the power of your physical environment.
 Build a place that you are comfortable in, that motivates you, that facilitates calmness and thoughtfulness, that inspires you to do your best meaningful work.
 You will instantly become more efficient with your time.

 This is possibly the toughest area to declutter.
+To reinvent yourself effectively, the mind must be a priority.
 The mind is so complex, so unpredictable, and so ever-present that it is hard to even know where to start.

 Pick one area that brings you the most stress.
 I started with quitting the news.